Nikki Muncey

 Personalized learning transforms education by tailoring experiences to individual students' needs, strengths, and interests.

-It has demonstrated remarkable potential to boost engagement, improve outcomes, and strengthen teacher-student relationships in today's evolving educational environment.
+It has demonstrated remarkable potential to boost engagement, improve outcomes, and strengthen teacher-student relationships in the evolving educational environment.

 By accommodating different learning paces and preferences, personalized learning makes education more inclusive.
 Students progress at their optimal speed, engaging with content that resonates with their unique learning styles.
 This approach helps bridge achievement gaps, ensuring every student can succeed.